Park Proleće: History

 Beneath the park are remains of the urban zone of Singidunum, Roman predecessor of Belgrade.
-Just like the discovered underground remains on the nearby square of Studentski Trg, they were conserved an reburied.
+Just like the discovered underground remains on the nearby square of Studentski Trg, they were conserved and reburied.

 Location was part of the Šanac ("trench"), the protective trench built on the orders by the Austrian Generalissimo Ernst Gideon von Laudon during the Austrian occupation of northern Serbia from 1717 to 1739.
 Belgrade's first chief urbanist, Emilijan Josimović, devised a plan in 1867 for the system of "green groves" along the former route of the trench, which now divided old part of the city from the newer neighborhoods.
 The green belt was also to include avenues, promenades, etc. The plan was only partially conducted at the time, while the only two surviving parts of the plan are two small squares, at Topličin Venac, where the park is, and at Republic Square, in front of the Central Military Club building.

 At the corner of the modern park, industrialist Milan Vapa founded the first paper mill in Belgrade in 1905.
 In 1907 he relocated it to Kalenića Guvno.

 It is not known when it was formed, but the park, though unarranged, existed prior to 1914 and the World War I. It was one of the open spaces where the revolutionaries of Young Bosnia gathered prior to the Assassination in Sarajevo in June 1914.
 They were concerned that they might be overheard by spies in the neighboring kafanas, so they made plans in city parks.
 However, the claim that the idea of the assassination itself was conceived in this park, can't be confirmed by historiography.